microsoft/vsts-work-item-migrator/README.md

 * Source Project on **Azure DevOps** or **TFS 2017 Update 2** or later
 * Target Project on **Azure DevOps** or **TFS 2018** or later
 * Personal access tokens or NTLM for authentication
-* Project Collection Administrator permissions required on target project
+* Bypass rules or Project Collection Administrator permissions required on target project
 * Process metadata **should** be consistent between the processes
   * Limited field mapping support is provided to map fields from the source to target account
   * Area/Iteration paths can be defaulted to a specific value when they don't exist on the target